You can listen to the article (narrated by a real person):

 Want to skip one section or the other?
 Just click on one of the quick links in the table of contents above to jump right to the part you’re most interested in.

 What is a squeeze page?

 While other types of landing pages may be designed to generate click-throughs, video views, or some other kinds of user interactions this isn’t the case for squeeze pages.

-They are used exclusively to capture an email address and start a conversation with a potential lead or prospect (ideally, this should all be part of carefully planned marketing funnel).
+They are used exclusively to capture an email address and start a conversation with a potential lead or prospect (ideally, this should all be part of a carefully planned marketing funnel).

 Squeeze pages are sometimes referred to as signup pages or opt-in pages.